Flying Training

 Airplane Flying, Flying Training

 Turns around a point are a logical extension of both the rectangular course and S-turns across a road.
 The maneuver is a 360° constant radius turn around a single ground-based reference point.
-[Figure] The principles are the same in any turning ground reference maneuver—higher groundspeeds require steeper banks and slower ground speeds require shallower banks.
+The principles are the same in any turning ground reference maneuver—higher groundspeeds require steeper banks and slower ground speeds require shallower banks.
+The objectives

 Turns Around a Point | Airplane Ground Reference Maneuvers Read Post »